Public School Safety

 Pawlucy’s geometry teacher, Lynette Gaymon, called attention to Pawlucy’s shirt during class.
 According to a report in the Examiner, Gaymon told Pawlucy to remove the shirt.
 When Pawlucy refused, Gaymon compared the wearing of that shirt to Gaymon coming to school sporting a Klu Klux Klan t-shirt.
 She explained that Charles Carroll High School was a “democratic” school, and then told Pawlucy to leave her classroom.

 When Pawlucy refused to leave, Gaymon left the classroom and called in other teachers and students to point out Pawlucy’s shirt.
-Gaymon encouraged the
+Gaymon encouraged the others

 Should public school teachers carry guns to keep themselves and students safe?
 One school district already allows teachers to bring guns on campus, but the issue has triggered heated debate on both sides.